themachinethatgoesping/.github/profile/README.rst

 themachinethatgoesping
 ======================

 | Hi there 👋 **themachinethatgosping** (short: **Ping**) aims at enabling advanced processing of multibeam and singlebeam echosounder data.
 Core components of this library are implemented in C++ (for performance) and are then exposed as high level python interfaces (for usability).
-On top of the core, many libraries, tools and applications will be implemented in Python directly, making use of the fast prototyping features of this language.
+On top of the core, many libraries, tools and applications are implemented in Python , making use of the fast prototyping features of this language.
 |
-| This project is in early stage; at the moment it is just a powerfull raw data reader for Kongsberg .all/.wcd and Simard .raw data.
-However you can get glimples of what ping will be like and e.g. plot some simple echograms or extract the navigation data from the raw files (see tutorials repository)
+| We currently handle Kongsberg .all/.wcd and Simrad EK80 .raw files.
+Kongsberg .kmall and .s7k will follow soon.
 |
-| More will follow soon.
-If you are interested in our plans and time line, contact me: peter.urban@ugent.be
+| If you are interested in our plans and time line or tutorials, contact me: peter.urban@ugent.be

 installation
 ============